balajimurugesan2016/co2emission/README.md

   5. Select maven test to run the unit tests or run Junit Test
   6. if you want to run the application right click runAs -> Run Configurations.
   7. Choose the correct  name C02EmissionCalculator on the left pane.
-  8. On the right pane add the program arguments    **"--transportation-method train --distance 14.5  --output kg"**. and select
+  8. On the right pane add the program arguments    **"--transportation-method train --distance 14.5  --output kg"**. and click the **run** button.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTQ5ODEyODcwMywtMTIyNTE0Mzk0OSwxOT
-Y4NzcyMzI1LC0xMTAwMzY3NDgzXX0=
+eyJoaXN0b3J5IjpbMTY2MjAwNjY1OV19
 -->